sarvasrobert/Diploma/README.md

 ## Diploma thesis - Alpha 0.1

-Implemented in Python 3.6 and OpenCV2 library.
+-Implemented in Python 3.6 and OpenCV2 library.

-** Description: **
+**Description:**

-* My thesis aim to detect motion blurred object in video.
+*My thesis aim to detect motion blurred object in video.*
 * First step of program is to automaticaly select object of interest by Grabcut method.
 * Second Step is OSVOS - One shot video object segmentation - state of the art precision is  79% for this topic.
 * Third step is to create Bounding box around segmented mask and detect if any motion blur is created